potvinp/MPDS-Bot/README.md

 ## MPDS Bot

-MPDS Bot is a Discord bot designed to respond to queries of MPDS codes and return the correspending meaning.
-It supports both prefix-based commands and slash commands.
+MPDS Bot is a Discord bot designed to respond to queries of MPDS codes and return the correspending meaning, utilizing slash commands.

 ### Features
-- Responds to queries using prefix-based syntax (`mpds QUERY_HERE`)
 - Supports slash commands (`/mpds code:QUERY_HERE`)
 - Easy configuration and data management through a JSON file